NanoComp/meep/doc/docs/Scheme_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

                     (center (- (* 0.5 sx) dpml 0.5) 0) (size 0 (* w 2)))))
 ```

 Now, we can run the simulation, using `run-sources+` to run until the sources have finished, plus some additional time to allow the fields to propagate through the structure.
-As in the [tutorial](../Scheme_Tutorial.md), we'll use `stop-when-fields-decayed` to increment the time in steps of 50 time units (about 13 periods) until $|E_y|^2$ has decayed by at least 1/1000 at the transmission-flux plane.
+As in [Tutorial/Basics](Basics), we'll use `stop-when-fields-decayed` to increment the time in steps of 50 time units (about 13 periods) until $|E_y|^2$ has decayed by at least 1/1000 at the transmission-flux plane.

 ```scm
 (run-sources+ (stop-when-fields-decayed